 Wroclaw Christmas Market

-Wroclaw's Christmas Market is held in Wroclaw's Old Town among its historic sights.
-The increasing popularity of holiday markets in Poland means that the Wroclaw Christmas market sees more visitors each year, in turn encouraging more sellers to work stalls selling crafts, decorations, and tasty treats to stave off the chill.
+Wroclaw's Christmas market is held in Wroclaw's Old Town among its historic sights.
+This market dates back to the 16th century.
+Children will love the market's fairy-tale forest, where they can watch fairy tales being acted out.
+The increasing popularity of holiday markets in Poland means that the Wroclaw Christmas market sees more visitors each year, which in turn, encourages more vendors to work stalls selling crafts, decorations, and tasty treats that help stave off the chill.

 04 of 06